How to Increase Productivity in the Workplace: 7 Key Steps

 For your machinery and equipment to perform at optimal levels, regular maintenance is essential.
-Make sure all parts are well-looked after, including the minor components.
+Whether it’s IT equipment, heavy-duty machinery, or high-tech equipment for cosmetic procedures, make sure all parts are well-looked after, including the minor components.
 They should be well-oiled, with a quality industrial lubricant.

 And use vibration monitoring equipment to analyse and report on machine faults which are not visible to the naked eye, such as mis-alignment issues and balancing issues.
 Such testing can prevent costly breakages and breakdowns.